Visual Arts: International Research Programme

 Throughout those days, we will read and process your application.
 We publish all awarded grants on our website (in Danish), once the applicants have received the committee’s decision.

-Please note that you cannot expect a decision during July.
+Please note that you cannot expect a decision during the months of July and December.

-Applications must be submitted no later than 15 November 2020 if they are to be processed in 2020.
-Applications submitted after 15 November will not recieve an answer until mid-January 2021.
+Applications must be submitted no later than 15 November if they are to be processed in the same year.
+Applications submitted after 15 November will not receive an answer until mid-January the following year.

 The names of all applicants are made public on our website in the committees’ minutes (in Danish).